There are Several Ways to Get SketchUp

 Free Version

-The Free version is described and available here:
+The Free version is described and available here, with 10GB of cloud storage:

 Free SketchUp Viewer